 Ellevest Plus ($5/month) members receive all Essential benefits, plus personalized retirement planning.
 Ellevest Plus members get access to retirement specialists and support with IRA transfers or 401(k)/403(b) rollovers — along with a 30% off member discount on all 1:1 coaching sessions.

 Ellevest Executive ($9/month) offers the highest level of access.
 Ellevest Executive members get all Plus benefits, plus personalized, goal-specific investment portfolios, free 1:1 reviews of investment plans with specialists — and a 50% off member discount on coaching sessions.

-ELLEVEST BANKING: SPEND & SAVE ACCOUNTS + THE ELLEVEST DEBIT CARD
+BANKING: ELLEVEST SAVE AND SPEND ACCOUNTS + THE ELLEVEST DEBIT CARD

-All Ellevest members get Spend and Save banking accounts provided by Coastal Community Bank, member FDIC.
+All members get Ellevest Save and Ellevest Spend banking accounts provided by Coastal Community Bank, member FDIC.
 Ellevest partnered with Mastercard to create the Ellevest debit card.
 With Mastercard as the exclusive card network, the Ellevest debit card comes with enhanced Mastercard World Debit Benefits, including contactless tap-and-go payment technology, Mastercard ID Theft Resolution, Extended Warranty, and much more.

 Members can round up their everyday spending into an FDIC-insured Save account — a smart and easy way to build up an emergency fund.
-The Ellevest Spend and Save Accounts come with zero hidden fees — no minimum balance fees, no transfer fees, and no overdraft fees.
+The Ellevest Save and Spend accounts come with zero hidden fees — no minimum balance fees, no transfer fees, and no overdraft fees.
 Members also get unlimited ATM fee refunds.
-Both the Spend and Save accounts are FDIC insured up to $250,000.
+Together, the Ellevest Save and Spend accounts are FDIC insured up to $250,000 per depositor.